Material on this page excerpted, summarized and adapted from the Somatic Experiencing Training Manual (2007)

 - Constipation and/or diarrhea

-Somatic Experiencing offers techniques and a body-oriented approach to working with these categories of dysregulation and disorganization, in order to build capacity, containment and resiliency to help the system slowly mobilize and discharge bound survival energy in a titrated, controlled and incremental way so as not to destabilize things further.
+Somatic Experiencing offers techniques and a body-oriented approach to working with these categories of dysregulation and disorganization, in order to build capacity and resiliency to help the system slowly mobilize and discharge bound survival energy in a contained and incremental way so as not to destabilize things further.